pacelliv/gas-estimator-eip1559/README.md

 ```
 Let's analyze the results:

-In Ethereum, blocks have a target of `15,000,000` gas and a `gasLimit` of `30,000,000` gas, depending on how full the previous block was, at protocol level the `baseFeePerGas` is either increased or decreased accordingly.
+In Ethereum, blocks have a target of `15,000,000` gas and a `gasLimit` of `30,000,000` gas, depending on how full was the previous block, at protocol level the `baseFeePerGas` is either increased or decreased accordingly.

-Block 16308999 was 66% full which is 16% above the target of 50%, this means that for the next block the `baseFeePerGas` will be increased by approximately a 12.5% ratio and that's what happened -- the base fee increased from 13969109554 to 14539817524 for block 16309000.
-The opposite the occured for block 16309001, since block 16309000 was 27.66% full, the base fee decreased by a 12.5% ratio from 14539817524 to 13728044972.
+Block 16308999 was 66% full which is 16% above the target of 50%, this means that for the next block the `baseFeePerGas` will be increased by approximately a 12.5% and that's what happened -- the base fee increased from 13969109554 to 14539817524 for block 16309000.
+The opposite the occured for block 16309001, since block 16309000 was 27.66% full, the base fee decreased by a 12.5% from 14539817524 to 13728044972.

 ## Giving estimates